Ky-Wu/bayesian_spatial_health_disparities/README.md

 This repository contains code implementation for detecting spatial disparities in a BYM2 model using the methodology discussed in the reference below.

 Reference:
-> Wu, K. L., and Banerjee, S., " Assessing Spatial Disparities: A Bayesian Linear Regression Approach."
+> Wu, K. L., and Banerjee, S., "Assessing Spatial Disparities: A Bayesian Linear Regression Approach."
 Manuscript in preparation.

 A real data analysis example is included to showcase detecting disparities in estimates of lung cancer mortality rates in 2014 between neighboring US counties after accounting for estimates of total (non-daily and daily) smoking prevalence in 2012.